 Purpose.
-The Overlay Districts in Chapter 5 are established to provide special regulations in designated areas of the County.
+The Overlay Districts in Chapter 5 are established to provide special regulations in designated areas of Loudoun County.

 - A. Applicability.
-Overlay Districts in Chapter 5 are Zoning Districts that overlap and overlay applicable underlying Zoning Districts, and also may overlap other applicable Overlay Districts, so that any land subject to an Overlay District also is subject to the underlying Zoning District, as well as any other Overlay District that the land is located within. - B. Establishment of Overlay Districts.
-Overlay Districts are established and amended by the procedures in Chapter 10 unless otherwise stated by the Overlay District. - C. Overlay District Boundaries.
-Refer to Chapter 1 for provisions related to the interpretation of Overlay District map features and Overlay District boundaries. - D. Specific Definitions.
-Defined terms used in an Overlay District are provided in Chapter 12.
+Overlay districts in Chapter 5 are zoning districts that overlap and overlay applicable underlying zoning districts, and also may overlap other applicable overlay districts, so that any land subject to an overlay district also is subject to the underlying zoning district, as well as any other overlay district that the land is located within. - B. Establishment of Overlay Districts.
+Overlay districts are established and amended by the procedures in Chapter 10 unless otherwise stated by the overlay district. - C. Overlay District Boundaries.
+Refer to Chapter 1 for provisions related to the interpretation of overlay district map features and overlay district boundaries. - D. Specific Definitions.
+Defined terms used in an overlay district are provided in Chapter 12.
 Defined terms used specifically in Section 5.03, Floodplain Overlay District, are provided in Section 5.03.01. - E. Uses.
-Unless otherwise provided, principal and accessory uses in an Overlay District are allowed only to the extent such uses are allowed by the underlying Zoning District and any other applicable Overlay District and are in conformance with all other applicable regulations of the Zoning Ordinance.
-Overlay Districts may regulate accessory uses that do not otherwise appear in Chapter 3. - F. Additional Procedures.
-Specific additional procedures in Overlay Districts, including submission requirements, are provided in Chapter 11.
+Unless otherwise provided, principal and accessory uses in an overlay district are allowed only to the extent such uses are allowed by the underlying zoning district and any other applicable overlay district and are in conformance with all other applicable regulations of the Zoning Ordinance.
+Overlay districts may regulate accessory uses that do not otherwise appear in Chapter 3. - F. Additional Procedures.
+Specific additional procedures in overlay districts, including submission requirements, are provided in Chapter 10.